Minimal Actuator Selection for Linear Time Invariant Systems: Robust Minimal Actuator Selection

 \begin{cor} The robust minimal actuator selection problem~\eqref{eq:robust_actuator_selection} is feasible if and only if $g_i+f\le m$ for all $i\in[m]$. \end{cor} \begin{proof} It readily follows from condition~\eqref{eq:rank_condition_robust} and the constructive arguments in \Cref{app:robust-reformulation}. \end{proof}

 \Cref{thm:robust-reformulation} states that program~\eqref{eq:minimal_prob_refor} accommodates actuator faults with no significant modification.
 The key difference lies in the parameter matrices $\bs{W}^{(i)}$, which are responsible for providing the actuator redundancy necessary to counterbalance faults.
-In particular, fault-aware selection requires a construction based on full spark frames, which translates to several full-rank matrices for each mode rather than just one full-rank submatrix.
-Formally, this is because any $f$ columns of $\bs{B}$ associated with the $i$th mode may fail, requiring the remaining ones to fulfill the PBH test with respect to $\lambda_i$.
+In particular, fault-aware selection requires a construction based on full spark frames, which translates to several full-rank submatrices for each mode rather than just one full-rank submatrix.
+Formally, this is because any $f$ selected columns of $\bs{B}$ associated with the $i$th mode may be zeroed out, requiring the remaining selection to fulfill the PBH test with respect to $\lambda_i$.
 In words, condition~\eqref{eq:rank_condition_robust} and \Cref{cor:robust-feasible} mean that each controlled mode needs $f$ additional actuators compared to the fault-free selection and that the selected actuators must be sufficiently independent.
 Since \Cref{thm:robust-reformulation} establishes an equivalence between problems~\eqref{eq:robust_actuator_selection} and~\eqref{eq:minimal_prob_refor}, this is a necessary, although possibly strong, requirement.
-In fact, no selection is robust if there are few actuation channels compared to the dynamics, as highlighted in \Cref{cor:robust-feasible}.
+In fact, no selection is robust if there are few actuation channels compared to the uncontrolled dynamics, as highlighted in \Cref{cor:robust-feasible}.